-The importance of CX CEOs are recognizing how CX improvements are directly impacting bottom-line performance and reshaping their organizations to reap the benefits 92% of CEOs agree improvements in CX directly impact their net profit.
+The importance of CX

+CEOs are recognizing how CX improvements are directly impacting bottom-line performance and reshaping their organizations to reap the benefits have a named C-suite executive responsible for CX (up from 75% in 2021).

+920/0 of CEOs agree improvements in CX directly impact their net profit.